 Once an organization takes on a problem, it becomes highly focused.
 We have all learned that getting a laser like focus on our problems is critical to solving them and management strongly encourages this view.
 But as people start narrowing their focus on problem details they often lose sight of important contextual factors that can significantly affect the outcome.
 These may be as clear as external competitive influences and opportunities to collaborate with others inside the organization or less obvious challenges with culture or politics and conflicts with other activities in other organizations.
 One of the architect’s roles is to ensure the bigger picture isn’t lost as focus increases.

 Once organizations have defined their strategies (or potential strategies) the next question is: “Do we have what we need to realize the strategies we have defined?”
 Answering this requires an in-depth understanding of the current assets and capabilities at the organization’s disposal.
 Business architects can provide a clear picture of the capability gaps that must be closed in order to realize the organization’s strategy by applying tools such as value stream and capability map analysis.

 There is always a limit to discretionary funding and most organizations identify more work than they can afford to fund.
 Business architects create investment models that articulate which investments best support the organization’s strategic objectives.
 They help business leaders understand the tradeoffs among proposed projects which enables faster and more productive decision making.

 Structure the Approach to Complex Problems:

 Most problems are relatively straightforward to solve.
 That doesn’t mean they are easy, just that we understand the process and can create a clear path to the solution.
-Business architects often get involved with complex or challenging problems.
-These types of problems require a unique approach based on the problem itself.
-They require a different kind of thinking - not a different methodology.
+Business architects often get involved with complex or wicked problems.
+These types of problems require a unique approach that is based on the problem itself.
+They require a different type of thinking – not a different methodology.
 Savvy business architects can help their organizations think about these types of problems differently.